(Please scroll below for Chinese)

 Mr Cheung clarified the government’s position.
 He said there was no secret motive behind the introduction of the bill.
 The Chief Secretary stated that the government always has Hong Kong’s best interests at heart and urged the community to engage in rational discussion of the extradition issue.

-SOPA also expressed their concern about various journalists were injured or threatened by the Police in recent protests, and urged the government to take all measures to protect journalists when they are doing their jobs.
+SOPA also expressed their concern about various journalists being injured or threatened by the Police in recent protests, and urged the government to take all measures to protect journalists when they are doing their jobs.
 SOPA will continue to monitor events relating to the extradition bill carefully.